Dev-Ritchie/alx-low_level_programming/0x02-functions_nested_loops/README.md

-Write a program that prints _putchar, followed by a new line.
+write a function that prints alphabets in lowercase